azral1962/min-book/docs/manual.typ

 )
 ```

-But when the _parts_ are disabled, the following numberingis used:
+But when the _parts_ are disabled, the following numbering is used:

 ```typ
 (